MHarrington576/ancestry-specific-tnbc-data-viz/README.md

     * Create subdirectories for each ancestry group
     * In the corresponding subdirectory, download the MAF files from the GDC
     * Run maf-mutation-freq-analysis.R
-3. To performa an analysis of clinical data:
+3. To perform an analysis of clinical data:
     * Have Xena clinical matrix downloaded in the directory
     * Run extract-clinical-data.py (see comments on user-defined inputs)
     * Run subtype-stats-calculator.py